Conrad Lee

-Conrad Lee (born February 10, 1939) is the past mayor of Bellevue, Washington.
-He has served on the city council since 1994, and was elected mayor in 2012.
+Conrad Lee (born February 10, 1939) is a Chinese-born American politician and engineer.
+He was the past mayor of Bellevue, Washington (2012–2014), and served on the city council from 1994 until 2025.

 Early life and education

-Lee was born in Kunming, China.
+Conrad Lee was born on February 10, 1939, in Kunming, China.
 His father was an aide to warlord Long Yun.
 After the death of his father, Lee moved to Hong Kong with his mother.

 In 1958, he moved to the United States to attend college at Seattle Pacific University.
-He received his bachelor's degree in engineering from the University of Michigan, and an MBA from the University of Washington.
-He moved to Washington in 1967 to become an engineer for Boeing.
+He received his bachelor's degree in engineering from the University of Michigan, and an MBA degree from the University of Washington.

+He become an engineer for Boeing in 1967.
 He has also worked as a stockbroker.

 Political career and controversies

 Lee was first elected to the Bellevue city council in 1994.
 He served as deputy mayor in 2010 and 2011 before being elected mayor in 2012.
 During his tenure on the city council, he had compromised on a policy that planned to increase property tax to fund the Sound Transit's planned light-rail route through South Bellevue.
 He was the first Asian American mayor of Bellevue.

 Lee won re-election in 2013 with 78% of the vote.

 Lee won re-election in 2017 with 69% of the vote and $158,311 raised.

 Lee won re-election in 2021 with less than 55% of the vote.

+Lee lost the 2025 election by about 54% according to published King County election results.

 During his tenure on the Bellevue City Council, Lee has faced multiple campaign-finance and ethics disputes: